objektwerks/kotlin/README.md

 Warning
 -------
 >The content herein might offend Java and Kotlin developers.
-And for that I apologize.
->It is not my intent to insult anyone.
-Yet subjectige assesments vis-a-vis another language
+That is not my intent.
->may do so.
-IMHO, Kotlin is a better Java.
+>IMHO, Kotlin is a better Java.
 Yet Kotlin doesn't even remotely compare to Scala.
 >And that's okay.
 I see it as a choice between:
 1. Java
 2. Kotlin